Low Cost, High Efficiency: LiDAR Place Recognition in Vineyards with Matryoshka Representation Learning

 Of these three cases, ID 6 yields the best results.
-Including triplet loss, as in ID 7, considerably degrades the output.
-However, the best multi-loss approach is introducing the MRL approach, as seen in experiments with IDs 8 and 9.
-Experiments with IDs 6 and 9 both use a multi-loss approach with earlier outputs.
+Including triplet loss (ID 7) considerably degrades the output.
+However, the best multi-loss approach is introducing the MRL approach, as seen in the eighth and ninth experiments.
+Configurations 6 and 9 both use a multi-loss approach with earlier outputs.
 Using MRL represents a $+5\%$ improvement in the Recall@1 metric.
 Recall@1 is the most important metric in place recognition because it represents the success of retrieving the first candidate.
 These experiments demonstrate that the MRL multi-loss approach provides better performance in our LPR algorithm, despite being simpler and more computationally efficient because it does not require the full descriptor to be used multiple times.

 From an architectural perspective, Table \ref{tab:design_changes_results} shows that using the output of the second transposed convolution as the final layer gives better results.
-Experiments with IDs 5 and 6 show that using these intermediate features as the second descriptor in the multi-loss approach improves Recall@1\% by $+2\%$.
-However, the greatest improvement is seen when comparing experiments with IDs 8 and 9.
+Configurations 5 and 6 show that using these intermediate features as the second descriptor in the multi-loss approach improves Recall@1\% by $+2\%$.
+However, the greatest improvement is seen when comparing IDs 8 and 9.
 Using these intermediate outputs as the final descriptor for the MRL approach results in a significant improvement of almost $+6\%$ in the Recall@1 metric.